fsharp/fsharp.org/use/browser/index.md

 ### Option 5: [Try F# in sharplab.io](https://sharplab.io/)

 [SharpLab](https://sharplab.io/) is a C#/VB/F# compiler playground, allows you to see compiled code including generated assembly code.
-However, its run option does not support the majority of F# code.

 <br />